wagtail/wagtail/docs/deploy/under_the_hood.md

-(deployment_guide)=

-# Deploying Wagtail
+# Wagtail Deployment: Under the Hood

-Once you've built your Wagtail site, it's time to release it upon the rest of the internet.
+This doc provides a technical deep-dive into Wagtail hosting concepts.
+Most likely, you'll want to [choose a hosting provider](index.md) instead.

 Wagtail is built on Django, and so the vast majority of the deployment steps and considerations for deploying Django are also true for Wagtail.
 We recommend reading Django's ["How to deploy Django"](inv:django#howto/deployment/index) documentation.